CodeDifferently/piano-lecture/README.md

 #### Creating your html file
-You can begin by going to the code pen link that has the editor you will begin to work on
+We will begin by copying and pasting this into the `HTML` section on CodePen.
+Everything that will appear on the web page is contained by the `<body>` tag.

 ```html